Collapse Wasn’t Inevitable: We Locked Ourselves Out of Evolution

 Part 7: Revisiting Sheldrake’s Morphic Resonance Theory, and How Evolutionary Change Spreads

-We can think of this as neurological cloud.
+We can think of this as a neurological cloud.
 When a critical number of brains successfully update their “operating system” (achieving a new level of neural integration), that update becomes available for others close to the same evolutionary threshold to “download.”
 It grants a kind of subconscious permission to think and see the world in this new way.
 The caveat is that the DMN must be flexible enough to permission the update because it requires a recursive revision of identity and DMN constructs.

 This idea is highly controversial among mainstream scientists, who often criticize morphic resonance for lacking mechanistic evidence and for not fitting the current genetic and neurological frameworks.
 Many dismiss the idea as pseudoscience, noting that definitive experiments and peer-reviewed replication remain elusive.
 Nonetheless, Sheldrake’s core hypothesis has had an undeniable cultural influence, and some anti-reductionist thinkers welcome its paradigm-challenging perspective as a provocation to open-minded inquiry.